kilonzijnr/The-Heart-Hive/README.md

 The Hive Heart is a project app that has aided me to publish my pictures on the web.In the app you are able to interact with different photos posted at different times.
 Moreover as a user you are able to view each photo's details.
 The user is also able to post and remove a photo.

-# Prerequisites
+# PREREQUISITES
 Before you begin, ensure you have met the following requirements:

 You have installed the latest version of [Django(python)] You have a Linux machine.
 For only user priviledges the application is able to work properly on any operating system ].
 You have read the projects REAME.md Documentation.

-# Installation Requirements
+# INSTALLATION REQUIREMENTS
 - python3.8
 - pipenv
 - Git and Github